 Awards are in the form of an interest-free loan which is forgiven when the recipient signs a promissory note and has completed the following work obligations:

-- Agree to work in Vermont as a mental health professional for a minimum of one year following licensure for each year of assistance received.
+- Agree to work full-time in Vermont as a mental health professional for a minimum of one year following licensure for each year of assistance received.

 WHO IS ELIGIBLE?

 - Enrolled at least half time